sourcefuse/arc-saas/DEVELOPING.md

    import * as dotenvExt from 'dotenv-extended';
    ```

-   Our catalog of microservices offers you multi reusable components, that you can explore [here](https://github.com/sourcefuse/loopback4-microservice-catalog).
-Here are the brief steps to explain that.

 9. **Add Sourceloop core** - Add @sourceloop/core as dependency to the module

    ```sh